 Shift To Newer Technologies

 According to Jack Turner, author at Tech.co, Voice over Internet Protocol (VoIP) is a phone system that revitalizes the way many businesses interact both internally across departments, and externally with their customers.
 VoIP is inexpensive and highly scalable for companies looking to grow.
 It runs through the Internet and can allow most communication to be virtualized in cloud networks.
-This alongside instant messaging, chat applications and collaboration tools such as Slack has pushed the mode of communication technologies in a new direction.
+This alongside instant messaging, chat applications and collaboration tools such as Slack have pushed the mode of communication technology in a new direction.

 Craig Borowski, a Content Analyst at Software Advice, mentions in an article on the end of landlines how cultural preferences have been “moving away from analog and towards digital technologies for decades.”
-Millennials have a contributed the most to this shift, with their increased awareness of technology and grasp of tools needed for faster communication.
+Millennials have contributed the most to this shift, with their increased awareness of technology and grasp of tools needed for faster communication.
 It’s also shown that some groups of Millenials actually stray away from older phone use, as a 2015 survey of 2,000 U.S. workers revealed that of the three most essential methods of communication in companies – phones, face-to-face communication, and email – only 6.5 percent of respondents between ages 25 and 34 say they’re comfortable using a phone.